 There can be financial risks in transferring a defined benefit that financial advisers are required to be up-front about.

 If an adviser doesn’t outline these risks to clients in a clear way, or are misleading with their advice, this can be regarded as mis-selling.

 The good news is, there are a number of options available to you.

-Or you can contact a team member at Get Claims Advice.
+You can contact a team member at Spencer Churchill Claims Advice.
 The big advantage to this is that our experienced and knowledgeable team will give you bespoke advice and handle the claim on your behalf.

 We’ll look at your case individually to discover if we think you can make a claim and then, if we can proceed your claim, work to get you the best result we can.